Nevada ranch and farm land with water rights for sale here at NevadaWaterRights.com

 Eight BIG projects are currently proposed in four states.
 The one most relevant to Rural Eastern Nevada, Southern Idaho, and Western Utah is the ground water transfer project to build a 327 mile long pipe from East Central Nevada to Las Vegas.
 They propose to transfer 164,000 acre feet year of groundwater from six basins, at an estimated cost of $3.5 Billion to build.
 The project actually entails 200,000 afy with 36,000 afy being left in Lincoln County.

-This estimate of 3.5 Billion has been estimated by many others after careful review to cost more than double, or closer to $7,000,000,000.
-Las Vegas water users,all who consume water provided by SNWA will bear the brunt of this huge cost.
+This estimate of $3.5 Billion has been estimated by many others after careful review to cost more than double, or closer to $7,000,000,000.
+Some are now estimating a $15 Billion dollar cost to Las Vegas rate payers.
+Las Vegas water users, all who consume water provided by SNWA will bear the brunt of this huge cost.
+At Lake Mead elevation 1075 the SNWA board will vote on the proposal to build the pipeline.

 The EIS study is intended to insure and protect existing water users and environmental resources from unreasonable effects.
 Nevertheless, many rural Nevadans object to the project, believing it may impact their region despite these precautions.

 SNWA Begs for Federal Funds?
 SNWA never should have paid the crazy prices for ranches they bought in Lincoln and White Pine Counties a few years back.
 As I understand it from some County Assessors, SNWA has now defaulted on some of these very expensive ranch purchases at big loses, now they want to borrow money or float bonds that you get to pay back!
-Those huge financial loses on the properties SNWA purchased are Ms. Mulroy's responsiblity and she must be held accountable for waste of public money and the huge loses.
-Pat Mulroy is one really scary bureaucrat.
+The huge financial loses on the properties SNWA purchased are real and SNWA's responsiblity are they accountable for waste of public money and the huge loses.

 This Water Grab by Las Vegas could destroy the Ground Water Resources in parts of Eastern Nevada, Western Utah, and Southern Idaho over time.